SpongePowered/SpongeDocs/source/plugin/data/keys.rst

 Now for the details of the above function.

 The first line checks if our given data holder supports a current health value.
 Only if it does, it can be healed after all.
-Since a data holder can not have current health without having a maximum health and vice versa, a check for one of the keys using the ``supports()`` method suffices.
+Since a data holder cannot have current health without having a maximum health and vice versa, a check for one of the keys using the ``supports()`` method suffices.

 The second line uses the ``get()`` function to ask the data holder for its maximum health.
 Besides